 - The XML GUI employs XML to create and position menus, toolbars and possibly other aspects of the GUI.
 This technology offers developers and users the advantage of simplified configurability of these user interface elements across applications and automatic compliance with the KDE Standards and Style Guide irrespective of modifications to the standards.

+For the interested user, KDE 1.91 offers a fairly stable desktop suitable for a non-critical environment.
+Users who would like the opportunity to contribute to the further development of KDE can use this release as a basis for offering suggestions and bug reports, or those who are curious can evaluate the new frontier of the *nix desktop.
 The attractions of Kleopatra to users are manifold and impressive.
 The principal benefits to users lie in the cutting-edge technologies provided by Konqueror, the KOffice suite, KDE's enhanced customizability, and full Unicode support.

 - Konqueror stands tall as the next-generation web browser, file manager and document viewer for KDE 2.0.
 Widely acclaimed as a technological break-through for the Linux desktop, Konqueror has a component-based architecture which combines the features and functionality of Internet Explorer®/Netscape Communicator® and Windows Explorer®.
 Konqueror supports all major Internet technologies supported by KHTML.
 In addition, Konqueror's network transparency offers seamless support for browsing Linux® NFS shares, Windows® SMB shares, HTTP pages, FTP directories as well as any other protocol for which a KIO plug-in is available.